nick-mok/damoq.com/posts/dumpling-recipe.md

    _Cooking in boiled water, steam pot will take around 5 to 8 minutes_

 ## The soup
-The soup I will cook separate to the dumplings and noodles.
-This just makes it easier to better manage flavours and time-keeping.
+Dumplings, Soup and Noodles are best cooked separate to each other.
+I find this just makes it easier to better manage the flavours and helps with time-keeping.

 Ingredients List:
 * 2 cups of chicken stock and 2 cups of water (1:1 ratio, but you can extend the water)